 1. Take a walk.
 Start with baby steps.
 Download an exercise app with GPS.
 Make sure you download the same app.
 Create a goal and a reward if the goal is achieved.
 Remember, it’s got to be fun!

 5. Letterboxing.
 Letterboxing is a lot like a treasure hunt.
-You must follow a map or puzzle or riddle to find a small weatherproof box which contains a stamp and a logbook.
+You must follow a map or puzzle or riddle to find a small weatherproof box that contains a stamp and a logbook.
 When you find the “treasure”, you stamp your logbook with their stamp and then you stamp their logbook with your stamp.
-The stamps are preferably hand carved or custom made.
+The stamps are preferably hand-carved or custom-made.
 We used to do this with the kids.
 It’s a lot of fun but I warn you, it can be addicting.
 Just look up letterboxing in your neck of the woods.
 Break out the stamp and GPS and you are on your way!

 I know if you think about it you could come up with a lot more ways to get your child outside and not completely tear them away from their new electronic twin.
 Technology isn’t going away, so let’s use it to our advantage.
 Make sure you use every opportunity to teach children about nature.
 Share stories of your childhood like the time your brother was attacked by Blue Jays and ran screaming like his hair was on fire.
 Yep, that happened.

 All too soon, we will be turning this land over to our children for safekeeping.
 Think of all the protected wetlands, state parks, and even your city parks that will go unprotected if we don’t teach our kids how and why they make the world a better place.
 It won’t take much exposure to make them fall in love with the great outdoors, but it does take a little effort on your part.
 So, grab your kid, and their smartphone and get them outside and back into nature.
 Before you know it, they will spend more time looking up than staring down.